Gabriel-p/art_five_embedded/README.md

   and their uncertainties added via the `add_cols.py` script.
 * `6.ASteCA`: Analysis by `ASteCA` of 2MASS and Gaia DR2 photometry, to obtain
   parallax and proper motions estimates.
-* `7.DBS5_params`: Analysis by `ASteCA` of the DBS5 cluster using both 2MASS
-  and Gaia DR2 photometry to obtain fundamental parameters.

 ## Analysis of five embedded clusters with ASteCA.